FelixKrueger/reStrainingOrder/Docs/README.md

 This tab-delimited text file contains the compatibility scores for potential hybrid strain combinations, and is in the format:

 ```
 Potential Hybrid  //  Agreeing  //  Disagreeing  //  Percentage agreement  //  Strain1 Index  //  Strain2 Index
 ```

-To score as `agreeing` for a given Strain 1/Strain 2 hybrid, a detected read base needs to match **either** the expected base of Strain 1 **or** Strain 2, from the chr1 high-confidence matrix exactly.
-This means that the compatibility scores for potential hybrid combinations is by definition equal to or higher than the pure strain scores. **Please do not bother** looking at strain combinations if the pure strain compatibility scores already fully explain a sample genetic origin (e.g. >98% pure strain compatibility).
+To score as `agreeing` for a given Strain 1/Strain 2 hybrid combination, a detected read base needs to match **either** the expected base of Strain 1 **or** Strain 2, from the chr1 high-confidence matrix.
+This means that the compatibility scores for potential hybrid combinations are by definition equal to or higher than the pure strain scores. **Please do not bother** looking at strain combinations if the pure strain compatibility scores already fully explain a sample genetic origin (e.g. >98% pure strain compatibility).

 **_Spretus_10M_bowtie2.reStrainingOrder.hybrid_ratios.txt_**